truenas/middleware/docs/userguide/freenas_tasks.rst

 * the "Preserve Permissions" checkbox is checked so that the original permissions are not overwritten by the *root* user

 Once you save the rsync task, the rsync will automatically occur according to your schedule.
 In this example, the contents of :file:`/mnt/local/images/` will automatically appear in :file:`/mnt/remote/images/` after 15 minutes.
-If the content does not appear, use Shell on *PULL* to read :file:`/var/log/messages`.
+If the content does not appear, use the command line on *PULL* to read :file:`/var/log/messages`.
 If the message indicates a *\n* (newline character) in the key, remove the space in your pasted key--it will be after the character that appears just before the
 *\n* in the error message.